SonyaJane/mobility-mapper-business-portal/USERFLOW.md

 ## 7. Applicaition Approval

 a) If you are testing this platform as a Code Institute assessor, please approve your application now before proceeding to the next step.
 If you are testing as a regular user, you will need to wait for an admin to approve your applications.
 Log into Django admin with the superuser account provided, then click on "Wheeler werifications applications" in the sidebar.
-Find your the business you applied to in the list, click it to open the detail view, then check the "Approved" box and save.
+Find the business you applied to in the list, click it to open the detail view, then check the "Approved" box and save.

 b) Once your application is approved, you will receive an email notification.
 You can then refresh the Accessibility Verification Hub to see your approved application.
 Click the green "Submit Verification" button to proceed to the verification form.
 We ask that wheelers complete the form while at the business premises.

 ## 8. Complete the Verification Form

 a) On the Verification Form page, check you are at the right address and business.
-Complete the form by selecting the accessibility features you observed, and uploading a photo for each one.
+Complete the form by selecting the accessibility features you observed, and upload a photo for each one you ticked.

 b) Then look to see if there are any additional features you observed that are not listed.
 If so, check them and upload a photo for each one.

-c) Select the mobility device you are currently using at the premises from the dropdown.
+c) Select the mobility device you are currently using at the premises.

 d) Take a selfie photo at the business premises and upload it.
 This is to verify that you visited the business.

-e) Upload any additional photos you took that may be helpful.
-You can upload multiple photos at once by selecting multiple files in the file dialog using Ctrl (Windows) or Command (Mac) while selecting files.
+e) Upload any additional photos you took that may be helpful for your report.
+You can upload multiple photos at once by selecting multiple files in the file dialog by holding down Ctrl (Windows) or Command (Mac) while selecting files.

 f) Finally, write a brief report of your visit in the text area provided.

 g) Click the "Submit Verification" button to submit the form.

-h) If the form is invalid, error messages are displayed next to the relevant fields and at the top of the form.
+h) If the form is invalid, error messages are displayed next to the relevant fields or at the top of the form.

 i) If the form is valid, you are redirected to your personal dashboard.
 A success message is displayed, and you are sent a confirmation email.